 Real Estate Tip – Uniform Statutory Trust Entity Act: Citizenship vs. State

 Trusts can be a good choice for real estate ownership.
 Delaware, Connecticut and states that have adopted the Uniform Statutory Trust Entity Act allow “statutory trusts” and some “business trusts” to own real estate in their own names, as opposed to only in the trustee’s name.
-Maine real estate practice generally treats these trusts as corporations when the trust is a legal entity under its state law.
+ME real estate practice generally treats these trusts as corporations when the trust is a legal entity under its state law.
 However, the 2010 case Mecklenburg County v.
 Time Warner Entertainment, et als (2010 WL 391279 W.D.N.C), determined the citizenship of a Delaware statutory trust based on the citizenship of its beneficiaries and trustees, rather than treating the trust simply as Delaware “entity.”